UpsilonNumworks/Upsilon/README.md

 <details>

-<summary>With Msys2/Mingw (officialized by Numworks but with a lot of bugs)</summary>
+<summary>With Msys2/Mingw (officialized by NumWorks but with a lot of bugs)</summary>

-[Msys2](https://www.msys2.org/) environment is recommended by Numworks to get most of the required tools on Windows easily.
+[Msys2](https://www.msys2.org/) environment is recommended by NumWorks to get most of the required tools on Windows easily.
 It's where you'll paste all the commands of this tutorial.
 Once it's installed, paste these commands into the Msys2 terminal.

 ```bash
 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-freetype mingw-w64-x86_64-pkg-config mingw-w64-x86_64-libusb git make python